Chartok/Weatherly/README.md

 ## Description

-  Use a simple weather dashboard to search for weather in any city.
+  Use a simple weather dashboard to search current and 5-day weather forecast in any city.

 ## Table of Contents